nmc-probe/emulab-portal/www/aptui/template/linktest.md

     experiments (5-10 nodes), doing the full bandwidth test can add 2-3 minutes.
 If you decide you have waited long enough, you can use the Stop Linktest button on the topology tab.
+  * Linktest does not yet work on links or lans that span clusters.

 #### Finally